sdss/python_template/STYLE.md

 - If converting code from Python 2 to 3, consider using [2to3](https://docs.python.org/2/library/2to3.html) as the starting point.
 It works very well for most files, and even for those files that require manual interaction, it paves most of the way.

-## Code storage, versioning, and change logs.
+## Code storage and ownership.

 All code must be version controlled using [git](https://git-scm.com/).
 Older code, still under the SVN repository, can be maintained using Subversion until it has been ported to Git.

 All code must live in the [SDSS GitHub organisation](https://www.github.com/sdss).
 When starting a new product, start a new repository in the GitHub organisation (you can choose to make it public or private) and follow the instructions to clone it to your computer.
 Feel free to create forks of the repositories to your own GitHub account, but make sure the production version of the code lives in the organisation repo.

+All code must have *at least* one owner, who is ultimately responsible for keeping the code working and making editorial decisions.
+Owners

+## Versioning and change logs.

 Software versions should follow the convention `X.Y.Z` (e.g., `1.2.5`) where X indicates the major version (large, maybe non-backwards compatible changes), Y is for minor changes and additions (backwards compatible), and Z is for bug fixes (no added functionality).
 Suffixes to the version, such as `dev`, `alpha`, `beta`, are accepted.
 Do not use a hyphen between version and suffix (`1.2.5dev` is ok, `1.2.5-dev` is not).